 This is a unique opportunity for painters, textile and furniture designers, illustrators, practice-based researchers and applied artists who use drawing in their practice.
 The emphasis is on working from observation and the development of new work.

-Applications are open to alumni and faculty of the Royal Drawing School only.
-Applications submissions for residencies in August – December 2017 will open in February 2017.
+Applications are now open to alumni and faculty of the Royal Drawing School only.
+Applications submissions are open for the session July – December 2017, applications close at 5pm Sunday 5 March 2017.
 Submitted applications will be assessed by a Jury of six distinguished artists, curators and art collectors in April 2017.
+Please visit UK or US Applications pages for details on how to apply and the application form.

 Dumfries House is set in 2,000 acres of land in East Ayrshire, Scotland and was built between 1754 and 1759 for the 5th Earl of Dumfries.
 It has been described as an 18th century time-capsule due to the fact that the principal rooms and their contents have remained virtually unchanged for 250 years.